Patient and Visitor FAQs

 At the Yellow, Orange and Red Levels, visitation is restricted, but there are some designated exceptions, including:

 - At the end of life

-For details on these exceptions, please see more information on our current visitation level.
+For details on these and for a full list of exceptions, please see more information on our current visitation level.

 What steps are being taken to ensure that care partners will not be at increased risk of contracting or spreading the virus?